sinclairzx81/reactor/readme.md

 ### Event Loop

 Reactor operates via a single event loop which is used internally to synchronize IO completion callbacks.
-Users are  to a user defined synchronization context.
+Callers may select the synchronization context to which all IO events are returned on.

 <a name='loop_starting_and_stopping' />
 #### Starting and Stopping.